Donald Trump talks gun rights but not his criminal charges at NRA convention - ExBulletin

 The Republican Party continues to put the gun industry and gunsmiths ahead of the safety of our children and families.
 It’s extraordinary, it’s heartbreaking and it’s infuriating, he continued.

-Former Vice President Mike Pence addresses guests at the NRA-ILA Leadership Forum on April 14, 2023 in Indianapolis, Indiana.
-(Photo by Scott Olson/Getty Images) Trump avoids arrest

-Trump addressed thousands in the NRA audience just ten days after pleading not guilty in New York to charges of falsifying business records to cover up silent payments and campaign finance violations.
+Trump addressed thousands in the NRA audience just 10 days after pleading not guilty in New York to charges of falsifying business records to cover up silent money payments and funding violations in the countryside.
 This made him the first former or current US president to be charged with a crime.

 Although Trump gave a speech at his Florida resort of Mar-a-Lago hours after his arraignment in New York, Friday’s appearance at the NRA-ILA conference was his first public appearance.